afanucchi/home-assistant/README.rst

 Home Assistant is a home automation platform running on Python 3.
 It is able to track and control all devices at home and offer a platform for automating control.

+Some example usage is for automation of lights, blinds, or even coffee machines!

 To get started:

 .. code:: bash